All about your coronavirus vaccine card (and what to do if you lose it)

 The answer to this question is up in the air, and is much debated.
 “Right now, those policies are evolving, so we can’t really say where people might require proof of immunization,” Moore says.

-New York state is the first to issue a vaccine passport, which people can show to obtain entry to sporting venues, concert halls and participating businesses, while the governor of Florida has banned them.
-As travel resumes, it’s possible tourists will need vaccine passports, particularly for international trips.
-A growing list of countries are welcoming fully vaccinated American travelers and the Royal Caribbean cruise line, which has announced plans to resume some operations from non-U. S. ports, is requiring vaccines for passengers and crew who meet age requirements.
+New York state was the first to issue a digital vaccine passport for use at sporting venues, concert halls and participating businesses, while the governor of Florida has banned them.
+As travel continues to pick back up, it’s possible tourists will increasingly need to show proof of vaccination.
+A growing list of countries are welcoming fully vaccinated American travelers and the Royal Caribbean cruise line, which has announced plans to resume some operations from non-U. S. ports, is requiring vaccinations for passengers and crew who meet age requirements.

 If you are traveling, you should bring your vaccination record, or at least a copy of it, just in case, Ernst says.
 Travel requirements are rapidly changing and it’s better to be safe.